seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/09_September/08/README.md

 - My session was skipped today. - 2025, Monday, June 23rd
 - I visited the airport today, starting a new job for this week. - 2025, Monday, June 30th/2025, Tuesday, July 1st
 - My session was skipped today. - 2025, Monday, July 7th to 2025, Monday, August 25th
+- I visited the airport today, starting a new job for this week. - 2025, Monday, September 1st

 </details>

-- I visited the airport today, starting a new job for this week. - 2025, Monday, September 1st
+- My session was skipped today. - 2025, Monday, September 8th

 ---